secretstartups/handbook/content/handbook/people-group/promotions-transfers.md

 Please list the 3 most impactful results (accomplishments, initiatives, or projects) that demonstrate the team member's performance at the next level aligned with our values and expectations in the [job framework](https://docs.google.com/spreadsheets/d/1FX4NBwF099uMBm7mGBtf1orIJZuHEjtiEa3jSbg9jJs/edit#gid=0).

-For each result, please use the following structure:

-- Project/accomplishment
-  - Example: Creation of the company-wide Org Design Playbook
-- Team member role
-  - Example: Lead the playbook creation from inception to publishing in the handbook in partnership with two other People Business Partners
-- Brief (2-3 sentence) description of project/accomplishment and business relevance/importance
-  - Example: One of our [FY25 Yearlies](https://internal.gitlab.com/handbook/company/yearlies/#fy25-yearlies) is related to driving a high performance culture.
-A key aspect of high performance culture is our ability to manage through change in an efficient and results-oriented way.
-Organizational design shifts and realignments can have an adverse impact on team member's velocity in delivering results if we are not aligned on an efficient, thorough, and team member oriented approach to execution.
-- Project/accomplishment impact
+**Project impact on GitLab / Business Result**

+**Project/accomplishment impact**

 - Example: The creation of the Org Design Playbook outlines a repeatable process for any organizational change across the company.
 It creates a collaborative, team member oriented, communication centric, and results driven format that leaders and People Business Partners can leverage to execute and lead through change.
 This directly ties to building a high performance culture as a key resource for change management, execution, and stakeholder alignment.

-- Business result
+**Business result**

 - Example: Since the implementation of the Org Design Playbook we also implemented a scoring system that allows us to measure the success of the changes we execute.
-We have seen an increase in the overall average score since the playbook's creation.
+We have seen an increase in the overall average score since the playbook’s creation.

-Business relevance refers to why the project/accomplishment is important to the company (I.E. related to an OKR? a key investment theme? etc.).
-Impact refer to how the project/accomplishment will help drive us in the direction we need to go as an organization.
-Business result refers to the direct result seen from the team members' contribution.
+**Business relevance** refers to *why* the project/accomplishment is important to the company (I.E. related to an OKR? a key investment theme? etc.).

+- Example: One of our FY25 Yearlies is related to driving a high performance culture.
+A key aspect of high performance culture is our ability to manage through change in an efficient and results-oriented way.
+Organizational design shifts and realignments can have an adverse impact on team member’s velocity in delivering results if we are not aligned on an efficient, thorough, and team member oriented approach to execution.

+**Team member’s direct contribution**

+- Example: Tanuki was the DRI for the global cross functional team, and established all change management communication for the project.

+How the team member exhibited CREDIT values in their work on this accomplishment.

+- Example: Tanuki demonstrated the Iteration value while delivering this result.
+They drove a subset of feature teams to commit on delivery timelines to enable GTM motions for the product launch while giving other teams flexibility to deliver iteratively.

 We ask that the structure above be followed for business results consistently to ensure that we: